History of Skipton

-The small town of Skipton in North Yorkshire, England, has been around as far back as 1085, is listed in the Domesday Book, and has roles in history during the English Civil War and as the site of a prisoner-of-war camp during both the First World War and Second World War.
+The small town of Skipton in North Yorkshire, England, has been around as far back as 1085, and is listed in the Domesday Book of 1086.
+It has had roles in history during the English Civil War and as the site of a prisoner-of-war camp during both the First World War and Second World War.

 Pre-Conquest

 Evidence for prehistoric habitation in the Skipton area includes an "important outlying group" of cup and ring marked rocks on Skipton Moor, to the south-east of the town, and in the same area there is an enclosed Iron Age hilltop settlement.

 Middle Ages

 Skipton has an entry in the Domesday Book, the great survey of England compiled in 1085 by William I.